Glasgow - nalan's paintings

 The last stanza of the poem quoted approvingly a rallying cry of the French revolutionaries, "ca ira!" ("it will be fine") and seemed to place the "Majesty of Woman" above that of kings.

 By today's standards, Burns' list of women's rights may seem rather conservative.
 The rights he demanded were not political or even legal.
 They included protection, decorum (good manners), admiration and respect for women's opinions and influence.
-Good romantic that he was, Burns argue that the power of women lay in their ability to soften the harsher aspects of man's nature.
+Good romantic that he was, Burns argued that the power of women lay in their ability to soften the harsher aspects of man's nature.

 All that may sound old-fashioned and anti-feminist, and certainly the sentiments were seized on by Victorian conservatives as an argument against women's suffrage and legal rights.
 But juxtapose Burns' praise of women to MAGAt statements and behavior toward women, and the difference is stark.
 Burns may have been something of a womanizer, but he never claimed things like "Your body, my choice."